ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 This operation MAY be supported by the Group Manager and an Administrator.

-The Administrator can send a PUT request to the group-configuration resource associated with an OSCORE group, in order to overwrite the current configuration of that group with a new one.
+The Administrator can send a PUT request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to overwrite the current configuration of that group with a new one.

 The same as defined in {{Section 6.6 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following difference.